 Jane will be required to commute $700,000 plus any related excess TBC earnings from her account based pension.
 She may choose to commute the amount to accumulation phase where earnings are taxed at up to 15 per cent.

 To avoid excess TBC amounts, check whether the special value/s of the member’s capped defined benefit income stream/s exceed the TBC before recommending the commencement of an account-based income stream.

-A member’s defined benefit income cap reduces if part way in the financial year the member receives defined benefit income that is subject to concessional tax treatment.
-For example, where the member has attained age 60 or over, or starts to receive a death benefit income where the deceased member died after reaching age 60 or over.
-The reduced cap is calculated on a pro-rata basis based on how many days they’ve received the income at the concessionally taxed rates.
+A member’s defined benefit income cap reduces if part way in the financial year, the member receives defined benefit income that is subject to concessional tax treatment.
+For example, where the member is age 60 or over, or starts to receive a death benefit income for which the deceased member died age 60 or over.
+The reduced cap is calculated on a pro-rata basis, based on how many days they’ve received the income at the concessionally taxed rate.

-Tax concessions apply to defined benefit income of members aged 60 or over, or death benefit beneficiaries of members who died at age 60 or over.
-These tax concessions allow defined benefit income to be received tax-free if a tax-free or taxable (taxed) component and assessed at marginal tax rates with a 10 per cent tax offset if a taxable (untaxed) component.
+Tax concessions apply to defined benefit income of members aged 60 or over, or death benefit beneficiaries of members who died at or over age 60.
+These tax concessions allow defined benefit income to be received tax-free if a tax-free or taxable (taxed) component exists, or assessed at marginal tax rates with a 10 per cent tax offset if a taxable (untaxed) component exists.